converspace/recentchanges/README.md

 Original post: http://sandeep.shetty.in/2013/05/recentchanges-alternative-to.html

-* Every resource (URL) has a RecentChanges endpoint.
+* Every resource (URL) SHOULD have a RecentChanges endpoint.

 ```http
 GET /some-resource HTTP/1.1